Saving energy starts with your thermostat.

 Nest’s kilowatt-hours (kWh) ticker features an estimate of how many kilowatt-hours all Nest Learning Thermostats have saved to date, since October 2011.

 These energy savings are calculated based on the typical percentage of heating and cooling savings found in real-world studies of the Nest Learning Thermostat (download the energy savings research in PDF format).
-To calculate the total savings, we apply these savings percentages to the actual heating and cooling hours of all Nest Thermostats.
+To calculate the total savings, we apply these savings percentages to the actual heating and cooling hours of all Nest Thermostat E and Nest Learning Thermostats.

 For Nest’s kWh ticker, we calculate the current savings estimate from the total savings estimate at the end of the prior month, and increase that number going forward using the average rate of savings from the same month of last year (adjusting that rate downward by 25% to be conservative).